 1. Can I get a medical loan with a 600-credit score?

 Your loan eligibility does not depend only on your credit score.
-Many online lenders and specialized medical finance companies offer a health loan to borrowers with decent credit scores, though interest rates may be higher.
+Many online lenders and specialized medical finance companies offer the best medical loans to borrowers with decent credit scores, though interest rates may be higher.

 2. Is a health loan better than a credit card?